Skip to content

 Verifying signatures

-Every delivery includes an X-Venum-Signature header:
+Every delivery — both kinds — includes an X-Venum-Signature header:

 X-Venum-Signature: t=1715900000000,v1=4b7f...